batect/batect/README.md

 - say-hello: Say hello to the nice person reading the batect README
 ```

+Take a look at the [sample projects](https://batect.dev/SampleProjects.html) for more examples.

 ## Getting started

 1. Download the latest version of `batect` and `batect.cmd` from the [releases page](https://github.com/batect/batect/releases),